Stark Tower: Fictional history

 In World War Hulk, a violent battle between the Hulk and Iron Man nearly destroys Stark Tower.
 The tower is rebuilt by Stark under his S.H.I.E.L.D. organization, making it S.H.I.E.L.D. property.

-Stark Tower becomes the setting for a multi-issue conflict between humans and a murderous Skrull hunting them for sport.
-During Secret Invasion, many non-powered New York citizens, including Daily Bugle reporter Ben Urich, end up at Stark Tower.
-Urich retakes control of the security shutters and the Skrull is tricked into throwing itself out a high window, dying on impact.

 When Norman Osborn takes over S.H.I.E.L.D. and renames it H.A.M.M.E.R., he also takes ownership of the tower.
 After Osborn is removed from power following the Siege of Asgard, the tower is returned to Stark.
 Following Sentry's death, his watchtower disappears from the rooftop and is replaced by Heimdall's observatory as sign of solidarity between Earth and Asgard.

 In Fear Itself, the Thing becomes Angir, the Breaker of Souls, after acquiring an Asgardian hammer and destroys the Tower.
 A new tower is later built on the site of the original.

-When the Avengers fall under S.H.I.E.L.D.'s authority, S.H.I.E.L.D. takes over the Stark Tower and makes it their Golgotha station.

 During the Secret Wars storyline, Stark Tower is destroyed by the Children of Tomorrow during the incursion between Earth-616 and Earth-1610.

-Following an eight-month ellipsis, Tony Stark, who is suffering financial difficulties at the time, is forced to sell the rebuilt Stark Tower to a Chinese company called Qeng Enterprises.
+Tony Stark, suffering financial difficulties at the time, is forced to sell the rebuilt Stark Tower to Qeng Enterprises.
 Stark and the Avengers relocate to another Stark Tower near Time Square.